3rd-Eden/mono-repos/README.md

 ### repo#configure

-Merges the provided options with the options that were origionally provided to the `mono` instance.
+Merges the provided options with the options that were originally provided to the `mono` instance.
 This allows you to supply defaults options to the [mono](#mono) instance.
 This method used by all repo methods that accept options.